SyedZafrullah/M3_WiperControlSystem/5-Report/readme.md

 Windshield Wiping system for vehicles.

 **Where:**
-Vehicles and Industries
+Automobiles and Industries.

 **When:**
 In vehicles as Windshield Wiper.
 In Industries for robotic applications.

 **How:**
-By installing the system in Vehicles and Industries.
+By installing the system in Automobiles and Industries.

 # High Level Requirements